purpleclay/gitz/docs/git/tag.md

 [^1]: Gitz defers the validation of a tag name to the git client.
 Any error is captured and returned back to the caller

-### Only delete local reference :material-new-box:{.new-feature title="Feature added on the 25th of July 2023"}
+### Only delete local reference :material-new-box:{.new-feature title="Feature added on the 26th of July 2023"}

-The `WithLocalDelete` option can also be used to enforce a local deletion of the tag.
-With no deletion being pushed back to the remote.
+To prevent a deletion from being pushed back to the remote, use the `WithLocalDelete` option.

-## Deleting multiple tags :material-new-box:{.new-feature title="Feature added on the 25th of July 2023"}
+## Deleting multiple tags :material-new-box:{.new-feature title="Feature added on the 26th of July 2023"}

 Call `DeleteTags` if you need to delete a batch of tags and sync it with the remote.
-The `WithLocalDelete` option can also be used here to enforce a local deletion only.
+Use the `WithLocalDelete` option to prevent any deletion from being pushed back to the remote.

 ## Signing a tag using GPG